datawiser/qual2db/README.md

     s = qual2db.survey('{your survey id}')
     s.update_sql()

-See the wiki for the complete documentation.
+See the wiki for complete documentation.